Weight management for adults

 In the staged roll out, tirzepatide (Mounjaro®) will initially be offered to individuals facing the most significant health risks related to their weight, starting in March 2025 through specialist weight management services.
 People will start to become eligible for tirzepatide (Mounjaro®) through primary care services from June 2025.
 Please note that in Leicester, Leicestershire and Rutland it is expected to begin to be available from late summer 2025.

 The following groups of patients will be eligible for access to tirzepatide (Mounjaro®) in primary care in the first three years, starting from June 2025.
-(Please note that in Leicester, Leicestershire and Rutland it is expected to begin to be available from late 2025.)
-There will be a phased approach to rollout in primary care, and initially tirzepatide (Mounjaro®) will only be available on the NHS to those with the highest clinical need.
+It is being rolled out in a phased way through primary care, and initially tirzepatide (Mounjaro®) is only available on the NHS to those with the highest clinical need.

 This approach will ensure the service is delivered safely and that the NHS in England is able to plan for an increase in numbers of people eligible for assessment for tirzepatide (Mounjaro®), whilst building skills and knowledge within the workforce.
 National Institute for Health and Care Excellence (NICE) will complete a review at 3 years about who else will be able to access the medication and then more information will be provided about the next groups of people.